Press Transfer System

 LEARN MORE

-The NC 3-axis transfer robot is a high-precision, high-efficiency automation device designed for multi-directional material handling in stamping production lines.
+The NC 3-axis/2-axis transfer robot is a high-precision, high-efficiency automation device designed for multi-directional material handling in stamping production lines.

 TSS Single Press Multiple-Station Transfer